Non-voting members of the United States House of Representatives: Expanding (and contracting) voting rights

-The positions of non-voting delegates are now a more or less permanent fixture of the House of Representatives, having been supported by Congressional legislation.
+The positions of non-voting delegates are now a more or less permanent fixture of the House of Representatives, having been supported by legislation.
 However, this legislation stipulates that "...the right to vote in the committee shall be provided by the Rules of the House."
-Under Article I, Section 5 of the U.S. Constitution, the House establishes its operating rules, which allows a majority of the House to change the powers of delegates.
+Under Article I, Section 5 of the U.S. Constitution, the House establishes its rules, which allows a majority of the House to change the powers of delegates.
 Since the 1970s, delegates have served on Congressional committees with the same powers and privileges as members of Congress, including the right to cast votes, but since 1993 their ability to vote on the floor of the House has changed several times.

 In 1993, the 103rd Congress approved a rule change that allowed the four delegates and the resident commissioner to vote on the floor of the House, but only in the Committee of the Whole.
 However, if any measure passed or failed in the Committee of the Whole because of a delegate's vote, a second vote—excluding the delegates—would be taken.
 In other words, delegates were permitted to vote only if their votes had no effect on a measure's ultimate outcome.
 This change was denounced by Republicans (all five of the delegates either were Democrats or were allied with the Democrats at the time) as a case of partisanship; the Democrats had lost a dozen House seats in the 1992 elections, and Republicans charged allowing delegates to vote would inflate Democratic vote totals.
-In 1995, this rule was swiftly reversed by the newly seated Republican majority in the 104th Congress; stripping the delegates, all of whom caucused with the Democrats, of even non-decisive voting privileges.
+In 1995, this rule was reversed by the newly seated Republican majority in the 104th Congress; stripping the delegates, all of whom caucused with the Democrats, of even non-decisive voting privileges.
 Upon re-gaining control of the House in January 2007, Democrats revived the 1993–1995 status for delegates during both the 110th and 111th Congresses.
-Republicans again objected, and after taking back control of the House in 2011, revoked the right of delegates to vote in the Committee of the Whole starting during the term of the 112th Congress.
+After taking back control of the House in 2011, Republicans revoked the right of delegates to vote in the Committee of the Whole during the term of the 112th Congress.
 In 2019, Democrats took back control of the House and delegates have retained the right to vote in the Committee of the Whole since the 116th United States Congress.
-In a contrast from previous GOP Majorities, Delegate voting remains in place for the 118th Congress.
+In a contrast from previous GOP majorities, delegate voting in the Committee of the Whole remains in place for the 118th Congress.

 Current non-voting members of the U.S. House of Representatives

-As of the 118th United States Congress, the six non-voting delegates consist of three Democrats and three Republicans.
-Jenniffer González, of Puerto Rico, a member of the New Progressive Party in Puerto Rico, belongs nationally to the Republican Party.
+As of the 119th United States Congress, the six non-voting delegates consist of three Democrats and three Republicans.
+Pablo Hernández Rivera, of Puerto Rico, a member of the Popular Democratic Party, affiliates nationally to the Democratic Party.